tdelgio/tdelgio/README.md

--👋 Hi, I’m @tdelgio, a passionate front-end developer based in Maui.
+👋 Hi, I’m @tdelgio, a passionate front-end developer based in Maui.
-- I have a keen interest in crafting engaging and user-friendly web experiences.
+-I have a keen interest in crafting engaging and user-friendly web experiences.

 <!---
 tdelgio/tdelgio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.